miaout17/lolize/README.md

 The colorize algorithm is based on [lolcat](https://github.com/busyloop/lolcat).

-## Caution

-* This is just a fun project
-* Never use this in your production project!!!!
-  * It will slow your console output
-  * If something gets wrong within output hook, the program might crash silently

-## Requirement

-* You need 256-color terminal for best experience.

 ## Installation

     gem install lolize

+You need 256-color terminal for best experience.

 ## How to lolize